 Saltwater crocodiles nest primarily during the wet season, which is usually from November to May.
 The female lays an average of 50 eggs, which hatch from 75 days onwards.
 In the wild, only about ¼ of a clutch of eggs tends to hatch.

-Djelk Rangers have been harvesting crocodile eggs from our river systems since 1990.
+Bawinanga Rangers have been harvesting crocodile eggs from our river systems since 1990.
 Our permit from the Northern Land Council allows us to harvest up to 2300 eggs per year from specified zones within the Djelk IPA.
-The Djelk women ranger team has responsibility for our Crocodile Hatchery Program.
+The Bawinanga women ranger team has responsibility for our Crocodile Hatchery Program.
 The Rangers artificially incubate the harvested eggs, caring for them until they hatch.
 A proportion of the young crocodile hatchlings are sold to our commercial clients and the remainder are kept to grow out over 9–12 months.
 We sell the juvenile crocodiles to clients for resale to domestic and international clients.

 We have a long-standing partnership and history of knowledge exchange with Wildlife Harvesting NT (Grahame and Giovanna Webb), and we sell crocodile hatchlings to Crocodylus Park, and Crocosaurus Cove (Wildlife Management International: Mick Burns and Craig Moore).